kastnerp/kastnerp.github.io/_pages/research/children/publications.md

 <div class="publications">

 My publications in reverse-chronological order.
-As of {{ "now" | date: '%B %d, %Y' }}, my academic work received {{ site.data.gscholar.total_citations }} citations by the research community.
-Please find most up-to-date citation metrics via <a href="https://gscholar.patrickkastner.de">Google Scholar</a>.
+As of {{ "now" | date: '%B %d, %Y' }}, our academic work received {{ site.data.gscholar.total_citations }} citations by the research community.
+Most up-to-date citation metrics can be found via <a href="https://gscholar.patrickkastner.de">Google Scholar</a>.

 {%- for y in page.years_papers %}
   <h2 class="year">{{y}}</h2>